8 Best Renters Insurance Companies in Maryland of 2026

 You can also check the Maryland Emergency Management Agency map to see if you live in a hurricane evacuation zone.

-If it turns out your city or suburb in Maryland is prone to floods and hurricanes, it’s recommended that you purchase separate endorsements for flood insurance and hurricane insurance so your belongings are fully covered.
+Suppose it turns out your city or suburb in Maryland is prone to floods and hurricanes.
+In that case, it’s recommended that you purchase separate endorsements for flood insurance and hurricane insurance so your belongings are fully covered.

 And especially if your unit itself is at risk.

-For example, if you live in a ground-floor apartment or the basement, flood insurance is a necessity and will protect your property if the flood causes damages.
+For example, flood insurance is necessary if you live in a ground-floor apartment or the basement and will protect your property if the flood causes damages.

 Wind Coverage

-Heavy winds are covered by a standard renters policy, but the frequency in which they happen in Maryland may mean that your policy may not fully cover the damages caused by them.
+A standard renters policy covers heavy winds, but the frequency in which they happen in Maryland may mean that your policy may not fully cover the damages they caused.

 Earthquake Coverage